zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Insectary/Insectary.md

     Tips for hatching mosquito eggs:

-    - *A. aegypti* typically lay eggs quite densely on the sheet, therefore, you typically will only use a strip of the egg sheet.
+    - *A. aegypti* typically lay eggs quite densely on the sheet and you will therefore only need one strip of the egg sheet.

-    - Try to use the oldest egg sheets first.
-This is because they don’t hatch well or at all after several months (past 3–6 months).
+    - Try to use the oldest egg sheets first, as the eggs hatch poorly after 3–6 months months.

     - *A. aegypti* typically take 1 hr. to hatch out.

-    - If larvae do not hatch out, you can try switching jars (taking out egg sheet and putting in new autoclaved jar).
+    - If larvae do not hatch, you can try switching jars (taking out egg sheet and putting in new autoclaved jar).

     - ONLY feed first instar larvae a few drops MAXIMUM of food (Tetramin slurry) as they will die with an excess of food.